kwhite2/git/lessons.md

 ## Challenge

-1. Fork and clone [the repository for this workshop](https://github.com/DHRI-Curriculum/git).
+1. Fork and clone [the repository for this workshop on GitHub](https://github.com/DHRI-Curriculum/git).
 Note not only _what_ you are doing, but also _where_ you are working when completing these two different tasks.
 2. Make changes to the files on your local machine.
 Remember to save them!
 3. Use the 3-step process of stage, commit and push to return the amended files to the repository on GitHub.